 Meatless Grilling Tips – the Foodie Journal did a great post on tips for meatless grilling, which is worth perusing before grill time, and they offer a delicious looking recipe for (8.)
 Dijon Grilled Asparagus and Onions.

 I’m not even allowed to show up at certain summer events unless I bring my special berry crumble.
 It is so easy and ridiculously delicious.
-Here’s the
+Here’s the recipe:

 9. Green Diva Meg’s Easy Berry Crumble